JoshuaSmeda/chippies-eats-SPA/README.md

 Takes the hard work out of chippies orders using this simple web based SPA.

+# Notes

+This code base is in dire need of refactoring.
+I just pumped this out and didn't actually write pythonically :(

 # Example Nginx configuration to server SPA

 ```